myersjos976/SVG_Logo_Maker/README.md

 # SVG_Logo_Maker

 ## Description
+About
-Challenge 09 Assignment for Coding Bootcamp.
-Creates a README generator from user answers to prompts from the terminal.
-The terminal takes these responses and creates a README file for the user.
+Challenge 10 Assignment for Coding Bootcamp.
+Creates a program that makes SVG logos using user input.

 ## Video